w3f/polkadot-wiki/docs/getting-started/accounts/what-is-account.md

 recreate it.
 Your address is like this folder - it gets removed from the chain when nothing is in it but gets put back when it has the existential deposit.

+For a detailed breakdown of different balance types (free, reserved, locked), see the [Account Balances](../../knowledge-base/account-balances.md) guide.

 ## Identity